Aliases for EFNB3 Gene

 GeneCards Summary for EFNB3 Gene

-EFNB3 (Ephrin-B3) is a Protein Coding gene.
-Among its related pathways are Developmental Biology and Tyrosine Kinases / Adaptors.
-GO annotations related to this gene include ephrin receptor binding and transmembrane-ephrin receptor activity.
-An important paralog of this gene is EFNB2.
+EFNB3 (Ephrin B3) is a Protein Coding gene.
+Among its related pathways are EPH-Ephrin signaling and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include ephrin receptor binding and transmembrane-ephrin receptor activity.
+An important paralog of this gene is EFNB1.

 UniProtKB/Swiss-Prot for EFNB3 Gene